AUTOMCAS/CV/README.md

 - I value good planning, organisation and structure.
 - I have led the design and planning of small and large projects, the largest being the redesign of an entire engineering department of 3 workshops, a computing suite and 3 support rooms.
-- Within a team or when working alone I enjoy creating diagrams and other supporting documents to help both in planning and as a communication aid. - Link?
+- Within a team or when working alone I enjoy creating diagrams and other supporting documents to help both in planning and as a communication aid.
+Planning diagrams: [Bowling challenge](https://raw.githubusercontent.com/AUTOMCAS/bowling-challenge/main/bowling-js-diagram.png), [Bank tech test](https://raw.githubusercontent.com/AUTOMCAS/bank_tech_test/main/diagram.png)
 - The TDD process and Object Orientated Programming fits right into my working ethos of systematic, clean and clear way of working through projects.

-**Problem solving**
+**Problem solving and attention to detail**

 - Coming from an engineering background I am well practiced with breaking a problem down to its core components and applying a wide and deep understanding to solve each problem in turn.
 - As a software developer my problem solving ability has increased greatly though continuous self reflection and learning new techniques such as TDD.

-Satisfaction

 ## <a name="projects">Projects</a>